-- 1. Open a workstation command window.

-- 2. Change to one of the following directories:

-- For UNIX: \$BINDIR/TDS/server/bin

-- For Windows: \$BINDIR%\TDS\server\bin

-- 3. Enter the tserver stop command to stop the topology server.
+- 1. Open a workstation command window. - 2.
+Change to one of the following directories: - For AIX or Linux systems: \$BINDIR/TDS/server/bin - For Windows systems: \$BINDIR%\TDS\server\bin - 3.
+Enter the tserver stop command to stop the topology server.

 The tserver stop command, with no flags, stops the topology server.
-For UNIX, only root users can stop the topology server.
+For AIX or Linux systems, only root users can stop the topology server.

-4. For UNIX only, if the topology server is suspended, or if a daemon has trapped, issue the tserver stop command a second time with the -f flag in the following way:
+For AIX or Linux systems only, if the topology server is suspended, or if a daemon has trapped, issue the tserver stop command a second time with the -f flag in the following way: